ketteq-neon/postgres-exts/README.md

-Install as normal Postgres Extension, with release binaries built, copy "PostgreSQL Extension Mapping File" `kq_imcx--0.1.sql`, "Extension Control File" `kq_imcx.control` and "Extension Shared Library" `kq_imcx.so` to the target PostgresSQL Extension Folder.
+Install as normal Postgres Extension, with release binaries built, copy "PostgreSQL Extension Mapping File" `kq_imcx--0.1.sql`, "Extension Control File" `kq_imcx.control` and "Extension Shared Library" `kq_imcx.so` to the target PostgreSQL Extension Folder.

 As an alternate method, if you want to install in the same computer that has built the extension use the automatic installation option: